SunnySunMoon/XML-editor/README.md

 ## Functions
 Now this demo has the following functions:
-+ import / export XML files;
++ import XML files;
 + delete / add single tag;
 + delete / add / edit single tag's attributes;

-I will soon update some new functions , like editing the textContent right on the tags rather than in the attributes sidebar ,  making some more function buttons...
+I will soon update some new functions , like exporting the edited xml file ,editing the textContent right on the tags rather than in the attributes sidebar ,  making some more function buttons...